 Software as a Service (SaaS) comprises applications hosted by a third-party provider which are accessed by users over the internet.
 Alongside PaaS (Platform as a Service) and IaaS (Infrastructure as a Service), it is one of the central components of cloud computing.

 Think of well-known services such as Salesforce, Oracle, Dropbox and Google Docs, and you will immediately understand the issues that SaaS companies solve.
 In short, they have completely transformed collaborative working and – given that they are generally purchased by companies on a subscription basis – have often saved corporations huge amounts of money by reducing the need for expensive custom solutions.

 Why invest in SaaS?

-2017 has seen the return of the tech IPO, yet it is not just social media behemoths such as Snap Inc causing waves among investors.
-Cloud-computing firms such as MuleSoft and Okta floated in the first half of 2017 on the New York Stock Exchange and NASDAQ respectively.
-With exits for early-stage investors becoming an increasing possibility for some of the more mature SaaS companies – there is also talk of a Dropbox IPO this year - there is clearly a lot of excitement among investors.
+2017 saw the return of the tech IPO, yet it is not just social media behemoths such as Snap Inc that have caused waves among investors.
+Cloud-computing firms such as MuleSoft and Okta floated in the first half of 2017 on the New York Stock Exchange and NASDAQ respectively, with Dropbox following suit in 2018.
+With exits for early-stage investors becoming an increasing possibility for some of the more mature SaaS companies - there is a lot of excitement among investors.

-Early-stage SaaS companies have generally benefitted from venture capital and private equity investment from angel investors to get the product off the ground.
-They have also benefitted from an increasing demand for services; with huge numbers of users in B2B roles such as accountancy, HR and CRM.
+Early-stage SaaS companies have generally benefited from venture capital and private equity investment from angel investors to get their products off the ground.
+They have also benefited from an increasing demand for services, with huge numbers of users in B2B roles such as accountancy, human resources and customer relationship management.